monome/docs/norns/study-4b.md

 ### expanding: notes {#expanding-notes}

 Let's try adding some sound to these interactions!
 Maybe when the position of our tick crosses over at 12:00, we'll strike a tone.
-Since we're already separating clockwise and counter-clockwise movement, we can specify different notes for each direction.
+Since we're already separating clockwise and counter-clockwise movement, we can also specify different notes for each direction.

 Clear any previous code in the editor and start anew with: